 Is Anxiety Taking Over Your Life?

 When push comes to shove, anxiety can feel like the bully trying to steal your lunch money.
-Even more, it can make you feel like someone else besides you is in the driver’s seat of your life—like someone else is running the show and you’re the passive bystander.
-When anxiety’s grip takes hold, many people feel helpless about what to do.
-Sometimes they even fear there’s nothing they can do.
+Even more, it can make you feel like someone else besides you is in the driver’s seat of your life—like someone else is running the show and you’re the passive bystander watching it all happen.

-The truth is, if left untreated, anxiety can become a huge burden, robbing you from what life really has to offer.
+If left untreated, anxiety can become a burden, robbing you from what life really has to offer.

 Do you have trouble relaxing or unwinding?